DyversHands/www.DyversHands.com/_pages/cardgallery.md

     image_path: /assets/images/games/tableau/tableaucoreaccelerated/TableauCoreAccelerated_SmallCard_06_BeatsNarrativeRhythms.jpg
     alt: "Beats Narrative Rhythms"
     title: "<strong>6.
 BEATS: Narrative Rhythms</strong>"
-    content: "<strong>6.
-BEATS: Narrative Rhythms</strong>
+    content: "<i><strong>Stories benefit from planned BEATS</strong> to shape character arcs and progress the narrative towards a satisfying conclusion.</i>
     <br><br>
-    <i><strong>Stories benefit from planned BEATS</strong> to shape character arcs and progress the narrative towards a satisfying conclusion.</i>
-    <br><br>
     <ul>
-      <li>If you don’t have BEATS 🍵 from a STORYSET 🍵, use the following to navigate our LEADS 🍵 through the classic literary ebb & flow:</li>
+      <li>If you don’t have BEATS  from a STORYSET 🍵, use the following to navigate our LEADS 🍵 through the classic literary ebb & flow:</li>
-      <li><strong>Development:</strong> Start with a captivating HOOK 🍵, introduce the world and its challenges with STASIS & STAKES 🍵, followed by a CATALYST 🍵 to launch the LEADS into action, culminating in RISING ACTION 🍵.</li>
+      <li><strong>Development:</strong> Start with a captivating HOOK 🍵, introduce the world and its challenges with STASIS & STAKES , followed by a CATALYST  to launch the LEADS into action, culminating in RISING ACTION .</li>
-      <li><strong>Confrontation:</strong> Unveil the main conflict at a TURNING POINT 🍵, push LEADS towards decisive actions at the point of NO RETURN 🍵, potentially SPIRAL 🍵 into chaos or a momentary FALSE VICTORY 🍵.</li>
+      <li><strong>Confrontation:</strong> Unveil the main conflict at a TURNING POINT , push LEADS towards decisive actions at the point of NO RETURN , potentially SPIRAL  into chaos or a momentary FALSE VICTORY .</li>
-      <li><strong>Resolution:</strong> The LEADS face crucial decisions that heighten tension at the CROSSROADS 🍵 which lead to a CLIMAX 🍵 and resolve in a DENOUEMENT 🍵 to tie together the narrative threads and satisfyingly conclude our tale.</li>
+      <li><strong>Resolution:</strong> The LEADS face crucial decisions that heighten tension at the CROSSROADS  which lead to a CLIMAX  and resolve in a DENOUEMENT 🍵 to tie together the narrative threads and satisfyingly conclude our tale.</li>
     </ul>"
     position_title: left